recursehex/Hybrid/docs/control-flow.md

 ## Overview

-Hybrid provides four main control flow constructs: if-else statements, while loops, C-style for loops, and foreach loops.
+Hybrid provides four main control flow constructs: if-else statements, while loops, for loops, and foreach loops.
 All control flow statements use curly braces `{}` for their bodies and support nesting.
 Loops support `break` and `skip` statements for flow control.

 ## If-Else Statements